kengibson1111/go-stdlib/container/ring/gostdlib-container-ring-next/README.md

 # container/ring - next

 This example emphasizes the use of Next().
-Next() should not move the main list pointer.
+Next() should move the main list pointer.